Breast augmentation performed by Dr Lam in Adelaide

 Frequently Asked Questions

-Your overall result will be clearer by the 6-week mark.
-In the early recovery you will be swollen and feel tight.
+Overall, it will take at least 6 weeks to give you a good idea of the aesthetic outcome.
+In the early recovery you will feel tight due to the swelling and because your muscles are just newly stretched and not yet relaxed.
 As the swelling settles and the skin and muscle stretch, you will feel more comfortable, look more natural and your breasts will move more naturally.
 These changes can continue for as long as 6 months and features such as a natural cleavage or softer curves often take a bit of time to evolve.
+Patients even report changes 1 year after their breast augmentation.

 Although you may feel comfortable enough to return to desk work at 2 weeks, you will find that you may still require pain relief and may not tolerate long hours.
 You will be able to explore driving from about 2 to 3 weeks and you should not return to physical exercise or work until about 4-6 weeks.
-Even still, any return to physical exercise or work should be taken with care.
+Even still, any return to physical exercise or physical work should be taken on incrementally over the following 6 weeks.

-For the first 1-6 days, you will need full-time assistance and should focus on resting.
+For the first week, you will need full-time assistance and should focus on resting.
+You should be like a patient in hospital, only in your own home.
 You will experience most of your pain and discomfort during this period.
 This will improve dramatically day by day.
 By the 1-2 week mark, your pain will have improved dramatically, and you may only be taking pain medications once or twice a day.